Skip to content

 Transformer oil analysis: How to choose the right laboratory service provider

-Important goals for all analyses are to ensure operational safety, to avoid operational malfunctions and to ensure the quality of the analysis results.
+Important goals for all analyses are to ensure the quality of the analysis results and thus to guarantee the operational safety of the transformers and avoid operational disruptions.
 This is not possible without the experience of certified companies and laboratories.

 • Is the laboratory certified and are its staff also technically competent and experienced?